“A lot of men aren’t interested in relationships because it’s not what we talk about with other men.”

 1. He Fears Being Hurt

 For some men, a relationship means a great amount of vulnerability.
-With this comes a possibility of being hurt.
+With this comes the possibility of being hurt.
 For us, the internal pain of making a decision to be with a woman and then being hurt by that same woman makes it harder to recover from.
 Some men have never recovered from their first heartbreak.
 That’s not to say that women don’t feel pain from being hurt, but for some strange reason, it stays with men a lot longer.

 I think it’s possibly because of how men see women as possessions, but in addition to that, we’re socialized to not be vulnerable.
 For men, it is as a sign of weakness within our circle of male friends.
 Whereas women, tend to be more vulnerable amongst their female friends.

-So for a man to open himself up to the possibility of being hurt, it creates a lot of anxiety and hesitation.
+So for a man to open himself up to the possibility of being hurt, creates a lot of anxiety and hesitation.
 This is what usually lasts a lot longer for men more so than women.
 Now, I know, it should be the same across the board, but it’s most certainly not.

 Some men do a great job of masking the fear of possibly being hurt, but over time his actions of noncommittal to a serious relationship are evidence of his fear of being hurt.
 Pain avoidance for a lot of men is built on the possibility of being hurt (again).
 By removing the option to commit, he removes the possibility of being hurt.
 Commitment exposes us to a level of sensitivity, which we rarely show, if ever.
 The reality is, most women inherently believe that a sensitive man, is a weak man.